-One of the best ways to prevent Google Analytics blocking is moving GA tag to Google Tag Manager Server container.
-I’m saying “best” because with Server-Side tagging you will have many other benefits, not only adblockers and ITP prevention.
+One of the best ways to prevent Google Analytics blocking is moving the GA tag to the Google Tag Manager Server container.
+I’m saying “best” because, with Server-Side tagging, you will have many other benefits, not only adblockers and ITP prevention.

-During the last several years, most of the people who work with the website were using GTM web container.
-It’s well known and is used on the significant part of the websites.
-The difference between server and web containers is that server loads pixels from the server and web container loads pixels in the browser.
+During the last several years, most people who work with the websites were using a GTM web container.
+The latter is well-known and is used on a significant number of websites.
+The difference between server and web containers is in the loading method.
+The server container loads pixels from the server, and the web container loads pixels in the browser.

-The main advantages of moving from web to the server container are:
+The main advantages of moving from the web to the server container are: